-- Get contact details for anyone who witnessed the accident.
+- Gather contact details for those that witnessed your accident.

 What Could I Claim Damages For If I Tripped Over A Wire And Was Injured?

 If your personal injury lawyer successful secures a compensation settlement for you for your wire trip hazard accident, it will comprise of a number of different types of damages, for example:

 - Wire trip hazard general damages (to compensate for physical and psychological harm):

 - Pain and suffering – at the time of the accident or when receiving emergency treatment.

 - Mental trauma – caused by the shock of the accident.

 - Psychological injuries – such as post-traumatic stress disorder caused by either the accident itself, or the impact of your injuries on your life.

 - Painful treatment – if your injuries will require long-term, painful medical treatment to heal.

 - Permanent disability – if you will never recover from your injuries fully.

 - Wire trip hazard special damages (to compensate for financial and other losses):

 - The cost of care – for hiring in home help or nurse.